nitroshare/qhttpengine/doc/index.md

 ## Building

 QHttpEngine uses CMake for building the library.
-The library recognizes three options during configuration, all of which are disabled by default:
+The library recognizes three options during configuration, all of which are disabled by default (only the library itself is built):

 - `BUILD_DOC` - (requires Doxygen) generates documentation from the comments in the source code
 - `BUILD_EXAMPLES` - builds the sample applications that demonstrate how to use QHttpEngine